free prenuptial agreement template

 2. How much does a prenup cost in New Mexico?

-3. How long before the wedding should I sign a prenup in New Mexico?
+6. How far before the wedding should you sign a prenup in New Mexico?

-No statutory minimum, but we recommend signing 60+ days before the wedding, with both parties having 2-3 weeks to review the final draft.
-Start engaging attorneys 4-6 months before the wedding.
-Last-minute pressure is one of the most successful grounds for invalidating a prenup under § 40-3A-7's voluntariness test — Rivera v.
-Rivera voided an agreement signed days before the wedding.
+There is no statutory minimum, but we recommend signing 60+ days before the wedding, with both parties having 2–3 weeks to review the final draft.
+Start engaging attorneys 4–6 months out.
+Last-minute pressure is a leading challenge ground under § 40-3A-7's voluntariness test — a short review window, combined with an approaching wedding and non-refundable deposits, gives a challenger strong facts on involuntary execution.
 Better yet: sign before proposing.
+That eliminates the pressure argument entirely and lets you enter the engagement knowing you have the legal foundation settled.

-5. Do I need a lawyer for a prenup in New Mexico?
+7. Do I need a lawyer for a prenuptial agreement in New Mexico?

-Not legally required, but strongly recommended.
-New Mexico courts closely scrutinize whether both parties had opportunity for independent legal review.
-Lebeck v.
-Lebeck upheld a husband-drafted prenup largely because the wife had independent counsel.
-Each party should have their own lawyer — shared counsel creates conflict-of-interest problems that can undermine enforceability if challenged.
+Not legally required, but strongly recommended — especially in New Mexico, where courts closely scrutinize whether both parties had opportunity for independent legal review.
+In Lebeck v.
+Lebeck, 1994-NMCA-102, the Court of Appeals upheld a husband-drafted prenup largely because the wife had access to independent counsel.
+Each party should have their own attorney; shared counsel creates a conflict of interest that can undermine enforceability.
+If you draft the prenup yourself or use a template, each party's attorney reviews it independently, which dramatically reduces challenge risk and often costs only $500–$1,000 per side.

-9. Can a New Mexico prenup be invalidated or thrown out?
+8. How can a New Mexico prenup be invalidated?

-Yes.
-Under NMSA § 40-3A-7, a prenup is unenforceable if the challenging party proves either (1) involuntary execution, OR (2) the agreement was unconscionable at signing AND lacked fair financial disclosure, no written waiver of disclosure, and the challenger had no adequate knowledge of the other's finances.
-Support-waiver clauses without a severability clause can void the entire agreement under Rivera.
+Under NMSA § 40-3A-7, a prenup is unenforceable if the challenging party proves either (1) involuntary execution — meaning coercion, duress, or insufficient opportunity to review — OR (2) the agreement was unconscionable at the time of signing AND the challenging party was not given fair financial disclosure, did not waive disclosure in writing, and lacked adequate knowledge of the other party's finances.
+All three sub-conditions under prong 2 must be met.
+Additionally, any clause that adversely affects spousal support is automatically void under § 40-3A-4(B) — and without a severability clause, one invalid provision can sink the entire agreement (Rivera v.
+Rivera, 2010-NMCA-106).

-10. Does a New Mexico prenup cover child support and custody?
+9. Can a New Mexico prenup address child support or custody?

-No. Child support, custody, and visitation cannot be determined by a prenup under § 40-3A-4(B).
-Child support is the child's right, not the parents', and custody must reflect the child's best interests at the time of divorce — not a pre-arranged formula.
-Including these clauses could undermine the entire agreement.
-Do not include.
+No. Child support, custody, and visitation cannot be determined by a prenuptial agreement under NMSA § 40-3A-4(B).
+Child support is the child's right — not the parents' — and custody must reflect the child's best interests at the time of divorce, not a formula drafted years earlier.
+Including these clauses is worse than useless: without a severability clause, an invalid custody or support provision could void the entire agreement.
+Do not include them.

-11. Can we amend or revoke a New Mexico prenup after marriage?
+10. Can you amend or revoke a New Mexico prenup after marriage?

-Yes.
-Under NMSA § 40-3A-6, you can amend or revoke a prenup after marriage by a written agreement signed and acknowledged by both parties — OR by a "consistent and mutual course of conduct" that shows amendment or revocation.
-This conduct loophole is unusual among UPAA states.
-In Estate of McKim, antenuptial separate-property designations were undone by the couple's later transactions.
-Post-marriage behavior can quietly unwind the deal.
+Yes — and New Mexico's rules here are unusually broad.
+Under NMSA § 40-3A-6, a prenup can be amended or revoked after marriage in two ways: (1) a written agreement signed and acknowledged (notarized) by both parties, OR (2) a "consistent and mutual course of conduct" that evidences amendment or revocation.
+This conduct loophole is rare among UPAA states and creates real risk.
+In Estate of McKim, 1991-NMSC-020, the Supreme Court held that antenuptial separate-property designations were effectively undone by the couple's later transactions — transfers, refinancings, and reconveyances showed a contrary intent.
+If you sign a prenup, your post-marriage behavior must be consistent with its terms or you risk silently unwinding it.

 12. Can we choose another state's law to govern our New Mexico prenup?

 Yes, NMSA § 40-3A-4(A)(6) allows parties to choose the governing law.
-Couples with out-of-state ties sometimes select a sister-state's UPAA (e.g., California, Texas, Colorado) to avoid NM's § 40-3A-4(B) restrictions.
-But a NM court will still apply NM public policy as a floor to bar spousal-support waivers if the couple actually lives in NM.
-Choice-of-law clauses are strongest when the chosen state has genuine connections to the marriage.
+Some couples select a state like Texas, Colorado, or California to avoid NM's § 40-3A-4(B) alimony-waiver prohibition.
+But this strategy has limits: a New Mexico court will still apply NM public policy as a floor and void any spousal-support waiver if the couple actually resides in NM at the time of divorce.
+Choice-of-law clauses are strongest when the chosen state has genuine connections to the marriage — for example, where one spouse lives or owns property.
+A clause selecting a random state with no nexus is unlikely to survive judicial scrutiny.